Introduction to the Sports Industry

 The types of electronic technology applied to sporting apparel and sporting goods is becoming much more advanced, as sensors are being embedded that wirelessly gather information through sophisticated accelerometers.
 Nike’s Nike+ brand is a major success in this arena, enabling users to set goals, see real-time exercise results and upload exercise histories to www.nikeplus.com.
 Eventually, the sports industry will see widespread use of remote wireless sensors in virtually all types of sporting equipment, from tennis rackets to bicycles to golf clubs and even apparel such as swimsuits.
 Sports participants are going to want to be as totally connected to personal electronics during their recreational activities are they are in all other aspects of their lives.

-Meanwhile, media used to deliver sports and sports related information is evolving quickly.
+Meanwhile, the media used to deliver sports and sports related information is evolving quickly.
 Sports coverage is one of the most widely viewed categories online.
 At the same time, digital TV recording devices (DVRs), such as TiVo, are enabling fans to watch events according to their own schedules.
-The rapid emergence of sports news and events video delivered via state-of-the-art mobile devices is having a major impact.
-Watch for continued rapid change throughout the sports industry, as consumers’ tastes and manufacturers’ product lines evolve.

-The biggest opportunities in the sports industry today lie in providing exciting, high-value opportunities for sports fans, such as high-tech recreational gear at reasonable prices; spectator sports ticket packages that represent good value; exercise/fitness services and programs that will appeal to aging baby boomers; and equipment and apparel that provide high value and exciting design.
+The biggest opportunities in the sports industry today lie in providing exciting, high-value opportunities for sports fans, such as high-tech recreational gear at reasonable prices; spectator sports ticket packages that represent good value; exercise/fitness services and programs that will appeal to aging baby boomers; subscriptions that enable online and mobile viewing of events; and equipment and apparel that provide high value and exciting design.
 Globally, the industry has tremendous upside potential in rapidly developing consumer markets such as China, India and Mexico.View More